 All kits work well with our fabrics in the Textiles section of our shop.
 Among plant fibers, our favorite is hand-loomed organic cotton fabric.
 Due to its rawness, texture, and interest to dyes, it gave us the most saturated prints.
 Linen gave very satisfying results, too.
-For animal fibers, we have raw silk which works perfectly fine.

 We hope this information will work for you and inspire you to use natural dyes as your printing material.